gesos/android-quiz-kit/README.md

 # Android Quiz Kit
-Build quality quiz apps with this specialized development kit
+Specialized development kit for building standard quiz apps

 ## License
 This project is licensed under the Apache License Version 2.0, January 2004.
 Read the [license](/LICENSE) statement for more information.